 - For agents, this means no more wondering if they’re being evaluated fairly.

-- For supervisors, it means focusing coaching where it’s actually needed.
+- For supervisors, it means delivering coaching where it’s actually needed.

 - For leadership, it means finally connecting the dots between call quality and business outcomes.